auth0/Auth0.swift/EXAMPLES.md

 ```
 </details>

+> **Note**
-> 💡 See the [Setting up Sign In with Apple](https://auth0.com/docs/authenticate/identity-providers/social-identity-providers/apple-native) guide for more information about integrating Sign In with Apple with Auth0.
+> See the [Setting up Sign In with Apple](https://auth0.com/docs/authenticate/identity-providers/social-identity-providers/apple-native) guide for more information about integrating Sign In with Apple with Auth0.

 #### Facebook Login